talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 [[Back to README]](../../README.md)

-## exportLoyaltyLedger
+## exportLoyaltyJoinDates

-> string exportLoyaltyLedger($rangeStart, $rangeEnd, $loyaltyProgramId, $integrationId, $dateFormat)
+> string exportLoyaltyJoinDates($loyaltyProgramId)

-Export customer's transaction logs
+Export customers' loyalty program join dates

-Download a CSV file containing a customer's transaction logs in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The generated file can contain the following columns:  - `customerprofileid`: The ID of the profile. - `customersessionid`: The ID of the customer session. - `rulesetid`: The ID of the rule set. - `rulename`: The name of the rule. - `programid`: The ID of the loyalty program. - `type`: The transaction type, such as `addition` or `subtraction`. - `name`: The reason for the transaction. - `subledgerid`: The ID of the subledger, when applicable. - `startdate`: The start date of the program. - `expirydate`: The expiration date of the program. - `id`: The ID of the transaction. - `created`: The timestamp of the creation of the loyalty program. - `amount`: The number of points in that transaction. - `archived`: Whether the session related to the transaction is archived. - `campaignid`: The ID of the campaign. - `flags`: The flags of the transaction, when applicable.
-The `createsNegativeBalance` flag indicates whether the transaction results in a negative balance. - `transactionUUID`: Unique identifier of the transaction in the UUID format.
+Download a CSV file containing the join dates of all customers in the loyalty program.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
+The generated file can contain the following columns:  - `loyaltyProgramID`: The ID of the loyalty program. - `profileIntegrationID`: The integration ID of the customer profile. - `joinDate`: The customer's loyalty program join date in RFC3339 format.

 ### Example